Department of Psychology

 S. Vogel, Ph.D.

-For the student interested in psychology as a career, the program also provides a solid academic base for advanced work leading to a graduate degree in psychology.
-The career-oriented student is also urged to take advantage of the many opportunities that the faculty and department offer for expanding upon classroom knowledge through participation in one of several fieldwork opportunities, involvement in faculty research or independent studies, pursuit of an honors degree, or participation in the department’s psychology club or honor society.
+For students interested in psychology as a career, the program also provides a solid academic base for advanced work leading to a graduate degree in psychology.
+Career-oriented students can take advantage of the many opportunities that the faculty and department offer for expanding upon classroom knowledge through participation in one of several fieldwork opportunities, involvement in faculty research or independent studies, presenting at conference, pursuit of an honors degree, or participation in the department’s psychology club or honor society.

 Honor Society